kevkaleido/kevs_blog1/src/content/blog/HackYourReality.md

 We can crowdsource new paradigms of living, where cooperation trumps competition, abundance replaces scarcity, and love becomes the default operating system.
 When you level up, we all level up.

-## Final Boss Fight: Trust the Process
+## Trust the Process

-Every great game has a final boss.
 The ultimate challenge is learning to *trust*—trust yourself, trust your inner guidance, trust that the universe's code is always running in your favor, even when it doesn't look like it.
 Trust the process, because every plot twist and every glitch is just another level to master.

 So, there it is.
 Reality hacking is more than just a concept—it's an art, a game, a science, and a bit of alchemy all rolled into one.
 And you have the controller in your hands.